uzujs/uzu/statechart/README.md

 # uzu/statechart

 Statecharts are useful for managing complicated asynchronous UI.
-This is a small and stateless implementation of these statecharts.
+This is a small implementation of these statecharts.

+The `statechart` function returns a state, which uses [channels](/channel).
+The API is the same, with the added method `state.event(eventName)`

 ```js
 const state = statechart({